|

 managerial aspects of the Office of General Counsel for the Office

-of Financial and Insurance Regulation (OFIR).
+of Financial and Insurance Services (OFIS).
 Interviews

 conducted with key management personnel for on-site analysis consisted of